rickgode/Windows-RotorHazard-Install/README.md

 ![USB Node PCB](img/pcb%20board.gif)

+5. Once you have your USB Node, plug it in your computer, go to the device manager and make note of the com port (you'll need it later)

-Install the RotorHazard server on Windows:
+**Install the RotorHazard server on Windows:**

-4. From the RotorHazard [Releases page on github](https://github.com/RotorHazard/RotorHazard/releases), download the "Source code (zip)" file.
+6. From the RotorHazard [Releases page on github](https://github.com/RotorHazard/RotorHazard/releases), download the "Source code (zip)" file.
-5. Unzip the downloaded file into a directory (aka folder) on the computer.
+7. Unzip the downloaded file into a directory (aka folder) on the computer.
 I suggest C:\Users\\{username}\\
-6. Open up windows file explorer and navigate to C:\Users\\{username}\RotorHazard4.0.0\src\server directory then click in the address bar and type “cmd” it will open a command prompt in the correct directory
+8. Open up windows file explorer and navigate to C:\Users\\{username}\RotorHazard4.0.0\src\server directory then click in the address bar and type “cmd” it will open a command prompt in the correct directory

 ```
 python -m pip install -r reqsNonPi.txt
 ```

-6. Copy Config File
+9. Copy Config File

 In the "src/server" directory, copy the config-dist.json file to config.json: